For NZ Sparkies

 Electrician jobs in NZ.
 Real rates, real jobs.

-Free AI toolkit for Kiwi sparkies.
+Just starting out?
+Getting into it means an apprenticeship — you earn while you train, no experience needed.
+Already ticketed?
 Check what you should charge, build a CV that leads with your EWRB reg, and land the next role.

 Upload CV — free